Adrian Geigle

 Required for most tournaments.
 Only exception: GPS 50 events work without one — perfect for trying it out.

 This is where you sign up, find tournaments and track your ranking.
+Every player needs their own account with their real name and correct date of birth — nicknames aren't allowed.

 Which Tournament Is Right for Me?